 - Duolingo - this is a very popular online way of learning languages which presents information through bite-sized lessons and then keeps re-testing the learner who can track their progress and move up through increasingly challenging levels of difficulty.

-- Memrise - a user-generated learning platform which uses flashcards as memory aids.
+- Blooket - a user-generated learning platform which uses games to practise vocabulary and structures.

 - Quizlet - also uses flashcards and games as a fun way to practise key vocabulary and structures.